Faculty Associates

 Lab Co-Director

 Carrie Chennault, Ph.D., is a feminist geographer and Assistant Professor in the Department of Anthropology and Geography at Colorado State University.
-She is also a 2020-2021 CSU School of Global and Environmental Sustainability Leadership Fellow.
+She is also a 2024-2025 Joe Blake Center for Engaged Humanities Fellow.
 She is a contributor in Feminist Geography Unbound: Discomfort, Bodies, and Prefigured Futures and her scholar-activist research engages feminist, queer, and Black geographies and political ecology in studying pathways toward food and environmental justice in the United States.

 Student Research Associates